-NEMCC will make every effort to place a male student in a mammography clinical rotation if requested; however, the program will not be expected to attempt to override clinical site policies that restrict mammography rotations to female students.
-Male students should be advised that placement in a mammography rotation is not guaranteed and, in fact, would be very unlikely.
+With regard to breast imaging, the JRCERT has determined programs must make every effort to place a male student in a breast imaging clinical rotation/procedure if requested; however, programs will not be expected to attempt to override clinical site policies that restrict breast imaging rotations/procedures to female students.
+Male students should be advised that placement in a breast imaging rotation is not guaranteed and, in fact, would be very unlikely.
+To deny breast imaging educational experience to female students, however, would place those students at a disadvantage in the workforce where there is a demand for appropriately educated professionals to address the needs of patients.
+It is noted that the same clinical site policies that are in place during the breast imaging educational rotations are most likely applicable upon employment, thus limiting access for males to pursue careers in breast imaging.